emu-russia/pureikyubu/wiki/gba.md

 transfer and a four-slot multiplayer transfer through it.
 The JOY bus (`RCNT` bit 15), which is how a Game Boy Player talks to a GameCube controller, is decoded but not driven.

+## Sound

+The sound controller (`src/gba/gba_apu.cpp`) mixes the four legacy channels and the two direct-sound FIFOs at the GBA's own 32.768 kHz into a queue, and the frontend (`gba_sdl.cpp`) drains that queue once per frame into the mixer buffer of `src/gba/gba_audio.h`.
+The host's sound device plays the buffer from its **audio callback** (SDL is opened with a callback, which is how dmgemu does it), so the machine *pushes* its samples and the device *pulls* them: nothing has to be polled, and the delay of the sound cannot grow the way it does when the frontend only drains the core when a queue looks short.

+The buffer is kept at a cushion of about three video frames (50 ms at 32768 Hz).
+The machine is asked to wait once the buffer is a video frame past that mark, audio that does not fit is thrown away so the delay stays bounded, and a callback period the buffer cannot fill is silence rather than a repeat of the samples before it.
+With `video.vsync` on - the shipped default - the display clock and the GBA's 59.7275 Hz do not agree (a 60.00 Hz refresh is 0.46 % faster), and the buffer is what absorbs the difference: a few samples per frame are dropped, which shifts the pitch of the sound by that same 0.46 % instead of letting the picture and the sound drift apart.
+The delay and the counters are part of the window title when `video.showFps` is on.

+A FIFO byte is moved by a **timer overflow** (SOUNDCNT_H bits 10/14 select timer 0 or 1), and the timer can be faster than the host's sample rate.
+The mixer counts the timer's wraps (`Timers::Overflows`) instead of comparing two readings of its counter, so a FIFO clocked at 44.1 kHz or at 65 kHz keeps its rate rather than losing the overflows that fall between two host samples.

 ## Settings

 `build/Data/GBASettings.json`: